Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 36

 Claw marks obliterate the name on this crypt's door.. .·]
+____

-"A skeleton draped inragsliesatopamarbleslabinthe center of the crypt."
+"A skeleton draped in rags lies atop a marble slab in the center of the crypt."
+____
 This crypt contains nothing of interest.

 CRYPT 37

 Gralmore Nimblenobs - Wizard Ordinaire
+_____

-Lying on a marble slab in the center of this crypt is the corpse of a man with a long white beard.
+"Lying on a marble slab in the center of this crypt is the corpse of a man with a long white beard.
 His skin clings tightly to his skull and bones, and he wears dusty red robes.
-Clutched to his chest is a wooden staff that has a brass knob on one end and a marble knob on the other.
+Clutched to his chest is a wooden staff that has a brass knob on one end and a marble knob on the other."
+_____
 The staff is a nonmagical quarterstaff.

-Inspection of the marble slab reveals a shallow, con­ cave recess at one end.
+Inspection of the marble slab reveals a shallow, concave recess at one end.
 If the marble-knobbed end of Gralmore's staff is placed in the recess, the slab levitates 5 feet upward, revealing a compartment underneath (see "Treasure" below).
 The slab slowly sinks back into place after 1 minute.
-If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes 22 (4dl0) lightning damage.
+If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes 22 (4d10) lightning damage.

 Treasure.
-The compartment under the slab holds a small, black leather case containing three spell scrolls (cone ofcold, fireball, and lightning bolt).
+The compartment under the slab holds a small, black leather case containing three spell scrolls (cone of cold, fireball, and lightning bolt).

 FORTUNES OF RAVENLOFT